WikiProject: WikiProjects and assessments of article importance and quality

-In 2007, the English Wikipedia introduced an assessment scale of the quality of articles.
+In 2007, the English Wikipedia introduced an assessment scale for article quality.
 Articles are rated by WikiProjects.
 The range of quality classes begins with "Stub" (very short pages), followed by "Start", "C" and "B" (in increasing order of quality).
-Community peer review is needed for the article to enter one of the highest quality classes: either "A", "good article" or the highest, "featured article".
+Community peer review is needed for the article to enter one of the highest-quality classes: either "A", "good article", or the highest, "featured article".
 Of the about 4.4 million articles and lists assessed as of March 2015, about 7,000 (0.16%) are a featured article or a featured list.
 One featured article per day, as selected by editors, appears on the main page of Wikipedia.
 According to research in 2021, WikiProject Tropical Cyclones has the most quality content in terms of good articles and featured articles.
 This is unusual, due to the project's narrow scope and member count of only around 100.

 The articles can also be rated for importance by WikiProjects.
 Currently, there are five importance categories: "low", "mid", "high", "top", and "???" for unclassified/unsure level.
 For a particular article, different WikiProjects may assign different importance levels.

-The Wikipedia Version 1.0 Editorial Team has developed a table (shown below) that displays data of all rated articles by quality and importance, on the English Wikipedia.
-If an article or list receives different ratings by two or more WikiProjects, then the highest rating is used in the table and bar-chart.
+The Wikipedia Version 1.0 Editorial Team has developed a table (shown below) that displays data on all rated articles by quality and importance on the English Wikipedia.
+If an article or list receives different ratings by two or more WikiProjects, then the highest rating is used in the table and bar chart.

 Researcher Giacomo Poderi found that articles tend to reach featured status via the intensive work of a few editors.
 A 2010 study found unevenness in quality among featured articles and concluded that the community process is ineffective in assessing the quality of articles.